zyedidia/micro/runtime/help/plugins.md

    programming tool.
 * `status`: provides some extensions to the status line (integration with Git and more).
+* `diff`: integrates the `diffgutter` option with Git.
+If you are in a Git directory, the diff gutter will show changes with respect to the most recent Git commit rather than the diff since opening the file.

 See `> help linter`, `> help comment`, and `> help status` for additional documentation specific to those plugins.